 The courage and vulnerability required to confront his fading relevance and career prospects is especially challenging for Marshall, coming from Cameroon – a country where gender roles are highly rigid, homosexuality is illegal, mob justice commonly leads to violence, and social status is critical to survival.
 How will he defend his life choices to his highly-respected family back home in West Africa, who sacrificed so much to send him to the US, only for him to flout traditional education and forge his own unconventional path?

 Throughout the ups and downs of his career and personal journey, Marshall’s perseverance has been the archetype of what it means to choose a creative life in spite of enormous challenges.
-As the filmmaker whose been documenting his life since 2006, I’ve been witness to Marshall’s unprecedented path to Queer Black Excellece.
-I’ve learned from him that success does not always follow a clear linear path, and I’ve taken great inspiration from his unmatched ability to keep moving forward.
+As the filmmaker who's been documenting his life since 2006, I’ve learned from him that success does not always follow a clear linear path, and I’ve taken great inspiration from his unmatched ability to keep moving forward.
 His story will inspire people who are disenfranchised to keep reaching for their dreams - something audiences need now more than ever.

 Emily started following me long before RuPaul’s Drag Race ever became a possibility.
 Competing in and winning the first season definitely added an entirely new dimension to the project and it’s likely why she’s followed me for so long.
 With the film, people will get to take the ride with me of preparing for the first season, coming back home, winning and then living life after snatching the crown.
 It’s a wild ride."